 \subsection{The critical value $\zeta_c$}

-We show here how to compute the critical value $\zeta_c$ at which $\chi(\zeta)$ equals $\zeta^2/(2\sigma^2)$, i.e., the value at which the two branches in Fig.~\ref{fig:transition} cross each other.
-To make the computations easier, it is convenient to work with dimensionless variables.
-Using $\zeta_l= (3/2) (\sigma^4/E)^{1/3}$ from Eq.~(\ref{zl_exact.1}), we express $\zeta$ in units of $\zeta_l$, i.e., we define
+In this appendix we obtain the critical value $\zeta_c$, which is identified by the \emph{matching condition} $\chi(\zeta_c) = \zeta_c^2/(2\sigma^2)$, i.e., the value at which the two branches in Fig.~\ref{fig:transition} cross each other.
+Making use of the definitions introduced in the previous Appendix we can write explicitly the matching condition in the form